Join our Newsletter To Get Useful Updates:

 Over the course of the following year, Shreyas Venkatesh has the honor and privilege to serve as the Head of MUN Impact for DCMUN.
 His eagerness towards MUN was ignited in 2016 when he had partaken in his first DCMUN conference as a delegate.
 Since then, Shreyas has been a diligent member of the MUN community, and now continues his MUN journey with this distinguished position.

-Over the course of the coming year, one of Shreyas’s aims is to tackle the issues that plague the world we live in today.
+One of Shreyas’s aims is to tackle the issues that plague the world we live in today.
 With the support of the DCMUN Executive Team, he will implement his ideas to enforce the 16 Sustainable Development Goals (SDGs) through various community projects around the country.
 In doing so, he wishes to spark some innovation and transform Qatar into a more sustainable country for future generations.
 Ultimately, with his post as the Head of MUN Impact, Shreyas hopes to not only be the benefactor of change but to also inspire change in the community by taking initiative and involving the community in various projects.
 Lastly, as a member of the Executive Team, he has and shall continue to support the rest of the team in all their activities, assisting in the process of creating a phenomenal conference.

 If you have any suggestions to improve DCMUN’s impact on the community, please don’t hesitate to contact Shreyas or any other Executive members.
 Finally, he does not doubt that with the prowess of the Executive Team, this will be an exceptional year.